Insider Selling: Carvana Co. (NYSE:CVNA) Major Shareholder Sells 50,000 Shares of Stock

 Carvana Co.
-(NYSE:CVNA) major shareholder Ernest C. Garcia II sold 50,000 shares of the company’s stock in a transaction that occurred on Wednesday, April 28th.
-The stock was sold at an average price of $295.24, for a total value of $14,762,000.00.
-Following the sale, the insider now directly owns 600 shares in the company, valued at $177,144.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-Major shareholders that own at least 10% of a company’s stock are required to disclose their transactions with the SEC.
+(NYSE:CVNA) major shareholder Ernest C. Garcia II sold 50,000 shares of the stock in a transaction on Monday, May 3rd.
+The shares were sold at an average price of $293.65, for a total transaction of $14,682,500.00.
+Following the completion of the sale, the insider now directly owns 2,548 shares of the company’s stock, valued at $748,220.20.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+Major shareholders that own 10% or more of a company’s stock are required to disclose their sales and purchases with the SEC.

 Ernest C. Garcia II also recently made the following trade(s):

-Carvana (NYSE:CVNA) last issued its quarterly earnings results on Thursday, February 25th.
-The company reported ($0.41) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.48) by $0.07.
+Carvana (NYSE:CVNA) last issued its quarterly earnings data on Thursday, February 25th.
+The company reported ($0.41) earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.48) by $0.07.
+The firm had revenue of $1.83 billion during the quarter, compared to analysts’ expectations of $1.59 billion.
 Carvana had a negative net margin of 3.06% and a negative return on equity of 43.19%.
-The firm had revenue of $1.83 billion for the quarter, compared to analyst estimates of $1.59 billion.
-Research analysts expect that Carvana Co. will post -2.29 earnings per share for the current fiscal year.
+As a group, research analysts predict that Carvana Co. will post -2.29 EPS for the current year.

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-Tranquility Partners LLC acquired a new position in shares of Carvana in the 1st quarter valued at approximately $215,000.
-Financial Counselors Inc. grew its holdings in Carvana by 13.6% in the first quarter.
-Financial Counselors Inc. now owns 5,737 shares of the company’s stock worth $1,505,000 after purchasing an additional 685 shares during the period.
-Handelsbanken Fonder AB grew its holdings in Carvana by 3.7% in the first quarter.
-Handelsbanken Fonder AB now owns 16,707 shares of the company’s stock worth $4,384,000 after purchasing an additional 603 shares during the period.
-NN Investment Partners Holdings N.V. grew its holdings in Carvana by 167.7% in the first quarter.
-NN Investment Partners Holdings N.V. now owns 20,747 shares of the company’s stock worth $5,444,000 after purchasing an additional 12,998 shares during the period.
-Finally, JustInvest LLC grew its holdings in Carvana by 16.3% in the first quarter.
-JustInvest LLC now owns 1,446 shares of the company’s stock worth $379,000 after purchasing an additional 203 shares during the period.
-48.41% of the stock is owned by institutional investors.
+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+Cardan Capital Partners LLC grew its holdings in Carvana by 2.7% during the first quarter.
+Cardan Capital Partners LLC now owns 14,413 shares of the company’s stock valued at $3,782,000 after purchasing an additional 376 shares during the period.
+Schonfeld Strategic Advisors LLC bought a new position in Carvana in the third quarter valued at approximately $1,445,000.
+State of Wisconsin Investment Board lifted its stake in Carvana by 338.3% in the fourth quarter.
+State of Wisconsin Investment Board now owns 32,092 shares of the company’s stock valued at $7,687,000 after buying an additional 24,770 shares in the last quarter.
+State Board of Administration of Florida Retirement System lifted its stake in Carvana by 13.2% in the fourth quarter.
+State Board of Administration of Florida Retirement System now owns 75,053 shares of the company’s stock valued at $17,978,000 after buying an additional 8,760 shares in the last quarter.
+Finally, Virtu Financial LLC bought a new position in Carvana in the fourth quarter valued at approximately $1,068,000.
+Hedge funds and other institutional investors own 48.41% of the company’s stock.

-A number of research firms have weighed in on CVNA.
-Morgan Stanley upgraded Carvana from an “equal weight” rating to an “overweight” rating and set a $420.00 target price on the stock in a research note on Thursday, March 4th.
-JMP Securities raised their price target on Carvana from $250.00 to $290.00 and gave the stock a “market outperform” rating in a report on Thursday, March 4th.
-Jefferies Financial Group lifted their price target on Carvana from $350.00 to $375.00 and gave the stock a “buy” rating in a research note on Wednesday, March 17th.
-Cowen raised their price objective on Carvana from $250.00 to $336.00 and gave the stock an “outperform” rating in a report on Monday, March 1st.
-Finally, Citigroup lifted their target price on Carvana from $305.00 to $350.00 in a report on Tuesday, March 2nd.
-One investment analyst has rated the stock with a sell rating, seven have assigned a hold rating and nineteen have given a buy rating to the company’s stock.
-The stock has a consensus rating of “Buy” and an average target price of $264.77.
+A number of equities analysts have recently commented on the stock.
+JMP Securities raised their price objective on shares of Carvana from $250.00 to $290.00 and gave the stock a “market outperform” rating in a report on Thursday, March 4th.
+DA Davidson raised their price objective on shares of Carvana from $214.00 to $275.00 and gave the stock a “neutral” rating in a report on Friday, February 26th.
+Bank of America raised shares of Carvana from a “neutral” rating to a “buy” rating and set a $350.00 price target for the company in a report on Monday.
+Cowen lifted their price target on shares of Carvana from $250.00 to $336.00 and gave the company an “outperform” rating in a report on Monday, March 1st.
+Finally, Raymond James assumed coverage on shares of Carvana in a report on Tuesday, April 13th.
+They set a “market perform” rating for the company.
+One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating and twenty have assigned a buy rating to the company’s stock.
+The company currently has an average rating of “Buy” and an average target price of $267.62.

 Carvana Co, together with its subsidiaries, operates an e-commerce platform for buying and selling used cars in the United States.
 Its platform allows customers to research and identify a vehicle; inspect it using company's 360-degree vehicle imaging technology; obtain financing and warranty coverage; purchase the vehicle; and schedule delivery or pick-up from their desktop or mobile devices.